qutip/qutip/doc/guide/guide-states.rst

  [ 0.]]

 We see that, as expected, the vacuum is transformed to the zero vector.
-A more interesting example comes from using the adjoint of the lowering operator, the raising operator :math:`\hat{a}^\dagger`:
+A more interesting example comes from using the adjoint of the lowering operator, the raising operator :math:`\hat{a}^\dag`:

 >>> a.dag()*vec
 Quantum object: dims = [[5], [1]], shape = [5, 1], type = ket